Welcome to our Maternity Unit

 CQC rating

-• The rating for the ‘well led’ category moves from ‘Requires Improvement’ to ‘Good’.
+• In the most recent report from 2023, the rating for the ‘well led’ category moved from ‘Requires Improvement’ to ‘Good’.

-• The ‘safe’ rating from maternity has moved from ‘Good’ to ‘Requires Improvement’.
+• The ‘safe’ rating from maternity moved from ‘Good’ to ‘Requires Improvement’.
 The primary reason for the change in rating is due to lack of interface between the maternity and Trust IT systems.
 We were aware of this issue and had been working to address this prior to the inspection and will continue to work on this with our external providers.
+The maternity unit will be transitioning over to Badgernet for an end to end digital system, this will be launching at the end of 2024.

 As we have always been, the maternity team are committed to providing outstanding care to our families.